chazeauv/Foodies/README.md

 This project is about creating a small smartphone application.
 Using [TheCocktailDB API](https://www.thecocktaildb.com/api.php), the goal is to help the user search for cocktail ideas, and how to concoct them.

+Here is the translation into English:

+The main features of this application are the ability to search for cocktail ideas, either by name or randomly!
+A "detail" section will provide you with all the necessary informations for making the cocktail (if cokctail use alcohols or not, the alcohols to use, the instructions, and the glass to use).

 Project realized in the context of 1st year of MIAGE Master degree, IM2AG, Grenoble Alpes University.

 ## (FR) ~~Foodies~~ The Mixologist - un projet React Native